Stepper usage guidelines

 Section titled “Stepper navigation”Steppers should always be used for workflows that are primarily linear.
 If a user is going to regularly be moving between steps or there is not a clear linear flow, stepper is not the right component to use.
 However, the default stepper behavior does allow users to jump back to steps they have already completed if they want to make changes.
 The following behavior is built into the stepper component and should not be changed to accommodate special use cases.

-indicates the current state of that step to the user.
+A step’s status indicates the current state of that step to the user.
 These states persist even if a user goes back to a previous step.
 The track bar and the label styling are used to indicate the current active step the user is on.

 Nested steps